solvexia/solvexia-api-docs/process_runs/process_runs.md

 | processRunId | `string` | The process run id to request a run status for. |

 #### Query parameters
-Query parameters are not expected.
+The query parameters are not expected.

 #### Request body

-Request body must be empty.
+The request body must be empty.

 #### Response body
-Successful response contains a [Process Run Status](./process_runs_schemas.md/#process-run-status).
+The successful response contains an instance of [Process Run Status](./process_runs_schemas.md/#process-run-status).

 The error response contains an [Error](../response_codes.md).